26×30 acrylic painting by Nisha Gupta,

 Another vehicle for social advocacy is spoken word poetry.
 Desi activists in the homeland and across the diaspora use spoken word as a weapon for poetic justice.
 Their lyrics raise critical consciousness and create community with other Desi people around issues of intersectional oppression, such as Islamaphobia or queerness alongside sexual and gender violence.
-For instance, the lyrics of Indian lesbian poet Divya Dureja and queer Muslim Pakistani poet Sanah Ansan offer representation for queer Desi women everywhere longing for community.
+For instance, the lyrics of queer Muslim Pakistani poet Sanah Ansan offer representation for queer Desi women everywhere longing for community.
 The most famous Desi poet in this arena is Punjabi-Canadian artist Rupi Kaur.
 Kaur releases poetry on Instagram that expresses personal experiences of sexual trauma, interlaced with stories about erotic pleasure.
 She wrote a poem about healing from rape, “I’m Taking My Body Back,” which went viral and launched her fame: “It takes a broken, twisted person to come searching for meaning between my legs, but it takes a whole, complete, perfectly design person to survive it.
 It takes monsters to steal souls and fighters to reclaim them.
 This home is what I came into this world with; was the first home, will be the last home.”
 Kaur’s poetry is followed by 4 million people on Instagram–many women who are hungry for language to speak their own trauma and find catharsis through her poetry.
 While critics worry that Kaur promotes an exploitative “trauma narrative” of Desi women for the White gaze, there is no denying the courage it takes to speak her truth to millions of people; Kaur has experienced death threats for her content.
 Yet she keeps churning poem after poem, unperturbed by misogyny.
 Kaur situates her poetic activism firmly in her South Asian ancestry: “I come from a tradition of poetry.
 Being raised in a Sikh household, every instance of my life from birth has been informed by poetry.
 Sikh scriptures are written in poetic verse.
 It was on the lips of my mother as she rocked me to sleep, it was on the lips of her mother whose own mother rocked her to sleep as they traveled an ox cart through the carnage and pillage of the South Asian partition.
 The poetry is Punjabi, and Persian, Braj, and Sanskrit.
 It is how millions viewed life, in concert, constructed by the languages of nomads, and warriors, and mystics.
 Even our names are picked from poems written hundreds of years ago…And so, it comes as no surprise, I think, that I would use writing poetry as a means to reclaim this body, to find home here again.”

 While honoring our indigenous roots, this generation of Desi activists is doing something remarkably different than our predecessors: dismantling the boundaries between the personal and political, the private and public: “No one sugarcoats their stories” (Gupta, in Murkumbi, 2019).
 By performing intimate stories of sexual and gendered life, our artivism demonstrates how the stronghold created by our cultures of honor, which previously kept our #metoo stories silent, is withering.
 Desi artivists dare to perform the most vulnerable parts of themselves to hundreds, thousands, or even millions of people.
 An underlying mission fuels such courage: helping other women feel less alone, cultivating spaces of solidarity and healing, and working to ignite long-lasting cultural change.